-In just 4 weeks, learn to increase the user adoption and business value of your ML and analytics applications using design.
+In just 4 core weeks, learn to increase the user adoption and business value of your ML and analytics applications via data product management and UX design.

 Is low user engagement preventing your data initiatives from generating their full potential business value?

 ~85% of AI, data, and analytics projects fail to deliver value or make it into production.
 Your company or team can contribute to that, or you can join the 15% who are creating useful, usable solutions that customers need.

 Is the team sick of hearing customers say, “So what?
 What do I do with this data?” when they see their solutions?

 Are you afraid your budget or team might be facing cuts because your solutions are having little impact?

 Is it frustrating when all of your team's technical work ends up never getting into production, perhaps due to model trust?

 Does your team frequently get inflated requests to "use AI" or "ML" because the project sponsor doesn't understand what's possible with data?

 Wouldn't it be amazing if users felt your team's data products were “game changers?”

 Imagine knowing what is going to get adopted by users before your team starts building the solution